TXE2- Telephone Exchange

 Incoming-Junction Call Seizure of an incoming supervisory relay-set causes an identity number to be generated in the calling-number generator in the same way in which, on an originating call, the calling subscriber's directory number is generated when a line circuit is operated.
 The subsequent program is very similar to that for an originating call in that the identity of the calling junction is transferred into a register.
 A priority signal is generated so that a register handling an incoming call will have preference in obtaining the use of the commoncontrol equipment.
 The identifying number is passed via the decoder to mark the inco1ning supervisory relay-set, and the register switch operates to extend the junction into the register.
 The number of the wanted line now passes into the register, and the procedure is then identical to that for an own-exchange call.
 Standardization of the switching sequences for originating, incoming and own-exchange calls has enabled the commoncontrol logic to be kept to a minimum, which is an essential requirement in an exchange system designed to be economic with only 200 lines.

-SECURITY AND MAINTENANCE Despite the need for economy, especially at the smaller sizes, exchange service has to be safeguarded under fault conditions.
-Security and n1aintenance features include the use of inherently reliable components with adequate working tolerances in the circuit design.5 In the setting-up and control of each call, use is made of equipment common to the whole exchange, so for security this equipment is duplicated.
-Under normal conditions the two sets of common equipment are brought into service alternately every eight 111inutes.
+Despite the need for economy, especially at the smaller sizes, exchange service has to be safeguarded under fault conditions.
+Security and maintenance features include the use of inherently reliable components with adequate working tolerances in the circuit design.5 In the setting-up and control of each call, use is made of equipment common to the whole exchange, so for security this equipment is duplicated.
+Under normal conditions the two sets of common equipment are brought into service alternately every eight minutes.
 If a fault occurs in one set of con1mon equipment, then this set is locked out and the other maintains service continuously.
 An alarm is given to the Maintenance Control Centre requesting the attendance of a maintenance engineer.
-To eliminate any possibility of a fault re1naining undetected for long periods, as could occur during a low calling-rate period, test calls simulating originating calls are auto111atically passed through the exchange after each periodic change-over.
+To eliminate any possibility of a fault re1naining undetected for long periods, as could occur during a low calling-rate period, test calls simulating originating calls are automatically passed through the exchange after each periodic change-over.
 A feature of the system, which allows a repeat attempt to be made at setting up a path through the switching network if a fault is detected on the initial attempt, has a profound effect on the quality of service given to the subscriber.
 The primary object is to give service whenever possible. regardless of faults.
 Therefore, when a faulty speech path cross-point is detected, or a call fails to mature owing to a transient fault, the common equipment rnakes a second attempt to establish the call using a different network path wherever possible.
 The system incorporates many automatic fault-detection circuits.
 When a fault is detected, the particular equipment section affected is usually indicated.
-Accessible test points are provided to check the circuit condition before ren1oval of the equipment unit.
-Faults that are detected in the syste1n are automatically printed on a 5-inch wide paper tape.
+Accessible test points are provided to check the circuit condition before removal of the equipment unit.
+Faults that are detected in the system are automatically printed on a 5-inch wide paper tape.
 Ninety bits of information can be recorded on the tape to describe the state of the equipment when a fault is detected.
 The information includes the directory number of the calling and called subscribers, the speech path chosen, and the nature of the fault.
 Other maintenance aids designed into the system include the provision for setting up calls to any particular supervisory relay-set, displaying the directory number of the calling and called lines at the register, and call and path tracing.

 FACILITIES The facilities provided by a TXE2 exchange include all the facilities offered by the equivalent Strowger exchange, and in addition a number of new features.